 Smoking Cessation Stats:

 During the 1950s it is estimated that roughly 45%-55% of American adults smoked.
-By 2022 the CDC estimated that less than 12% of the adult population were smokers.
+By 2022 the CDC estimated that fewer than 12% of the adult population were smokers.
 That’s huge because smoking is a major contributor to cardiovascular deaths.

 Lowering Cholesterol: